 Volunteering in India

-Experience the blend of exciting adventure tours and meaningful volunteering work under this specially designed 3 weeks program.
-Highly popular as a summer project.
+Experience the blend of exciting adventure tours and meaningful volunteering work under this specially designed 2 weeks program covering Delhi, Jaipur, Agra and Pushkar.
+Details >

 Volunteer Opportunities in India

 Volunteering in India is an amazing experience.
 If you decide to travel and do voluntary work in India to support a local social project and their cause, you will be surprised by how much the country has to offer.
 It is home to a vast array of cultures, many different languages, and breathtaking landmarks that are unique to this corner of the earth.

 Get to know India as the diverse and culturally rich country that it is, and experience everything India has to offer - from its traditions, and colourful festivals to spicy dishes and great music.
 Being a volunteer in India will be a great experience for you, and we want you to be prepared for your travel.
 That's why we are here to help you find out about the available volunteer projects in India.
 The opportunities are as varied as the country itself so there will be the right thing for everybody.
 Let's get started!

 Volunteer opportunities in India

 With over 1.2 billion people, India is the second-most populated country worldwide.
 However, a rapid economic growth did not solve the challenges, that a majority of India's huge population is facing, such as: